How to get from San Jose to Tamarindo

 TIP: If you decide to travel by plane, please consider including a carbon compensation fee to reduce your impact on the environment.

-Step 1: San Jose City Centre to San Jose Airport by bus or taxi
+Step 1: How to get to San Jose Airport

-San Jose International Airport (SJO) is officially named Juan Santamaria International Airport and is the largest airport in Costa Rica, located 17 km northwest of San Jose.
-To get there, you can either take a bus (40 minutes) or a taxi (30 minutes).
+San Jose International Airport (SJO), officially named Juan Santamaria International Airport, is the largest airport in Costa Rica.
+Located 17 km northwest of San Jose, you can get there in 1 hour by bus or 30 minutes by taxi.

-A taxi, on the other hand, costs around $25 (13,000 CRC).
-You can also take an Uber for around the same cost, just note that they are not yet 100% “legal” in Costa Rica.
+A taxi costs around 14,000 CRC ($31).
+You can also take an Uber for about the same rate, just note that they are not yet 100% “legal” in Costa Rica.

-There are two bus companies operating on this route: Station Wagon (coloured yellow and orange) and TUASA (coloured red and white).
-You can get a ticket for $1.10 (1,000 CRC).
+Two bus companies are operating on this route: Station Wagon (coloured yellow and orange) and TUASA (coloured red and white).
+You can get a ticket for 700 CRC ($1.50).

 PRO TIP: Although many tourists have had great experiences using Uber, there have been rare incidences of cars being stopped in the middle of the journey.
 We suggest confirming with your hotel if it’s safe to use them before booking a ride.